isabelgk/isabelgk.github.io/about.md

 permalink: /about/
 ---

-Entering her senior year at MIT, Isabel is a double major in chemical engineering and music looking to also complete a minor in CS before graduation.
+Entering her senior year at MIT, Isabel is a double major in chemical engineering and music with a minor in CS.
 She loves finding problems that seem out of reach and learning how to solve them.
+She hopes to have a career in the software engineering field.

 ### Hobbies